Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Synchronizing_with_effects.md

 Before getting to Effects, you need to be familiar with ==two types of logic inside React components==:

 - ==**Rendering code**== lives at the top level of your component.
-This is where you take the props and state, transform them, and return the JSX you want to see on the screen.
-[Rendering code must be pure.](https://beta.reactjs.org/learn/keeping-components-pure) Like a math formula, it should only *calculate* the result, but not do anything else.
+This is where you take the props and state, transform them, and return the JSX you want to see on the screen. **Rendering code must be pure**.
+Like a math formula, it should only *calculate* the result, but not do anything else.
-- ==**Event handlers**== are nested functions inside your components that *do* things rather than just calculate them.
-An event handler might update an input field, submit an HTTP POST request to buy a product, or navigate the user to another screen. ==Event handlers contain ["side effects"](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (they change the program's state) and are caused by a specific user action== (for example, a button click or typing).
+- ==**Event handlers**== are nested functions inside your components that **_do_ things rather than just calculate them**.
+An event handler might update an input field, submit an HTTP POST request to buy a product, or navigate the user to another screen. **Event handlers contain "side effects"** (they change the program's state) and are **caused by a specific user action** (for example, a button click or typing).

 Sometimes this isn't enough.
 Consider a `ChatRoom` component that must connect to the chat server _whenever it’s visible on the screen_.
 Connecting to a server is not a pure calculation (it’s a side effect) so _it can’t happen during rendering_.
 However, there is no single particular event like a click that causes `ChatRoom` to be displayed.

 ==Effects let you specify **side effects that are caused by rendering itself, rather than by a particular event**==.
 Sending a message in the chat is an *event* because it is directly caused by the user clicking a specific button.
-However, setting up a server connection is an *Effect* because it needs to happen regardless of which interaction caused the component to appear. ==**Effects run at the end of a [commit](https://react.dev/learn/render-and-commit) _after_ the screen updates**==.
+However, setting up a server connection is an *Effect* because it should happen no matter which interaction caused the component to appear. ==**Effects run at the end of a [commit](https://react.dev/learn/render-and-commit) _after_ the screen updates**==.
 This is a good time to synchronize the React components with some external system (like network or a third-party library).

 > **Note**: Here and later in this text, capitalized “Effect” refers to the React-specific definition above, i.e. _a side effect caused by rendering_.
 To refer to the broader programming concept, we’ll say “side effect”.